Increasing Audiobook Engagement 150% Through Native Playback Design

 Feature choices and tradeoffs

 To stay consistent with established patterns in the O’Reilly app, I prioritized key interactions users already relied on, like Add to Playlist and Table of Contents, so the new player felt native to the ecosystem.
-I also pushed for consistency across iOS, Android, and devices because I wanted the two platforms to feel related.
+I also pushed for consistency across iOS and Android because I wanted the two platforms to feel related.
 I did not want playback or their current state to break when users moved between phone and iPad, so I worked with engineering to ensure cross-device continuity was part of feasibility discussions.

 Strategic Feature Prioritization